mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 For history of this procedure:

-Originally, the m-c-m-b was done a week after m-b-m-r.
+Originally, the m-c->m-b was done a week after m-b->m-r.
 Starting at Firefox 57, Release Management wanted to ship DevEdition b1 week before the planned mozilla-beta merge day.
 This meant Releng had to merge both repos at the same time.

 ## Requirements